FlxwDNS/MultiStom/README.md

 Just create a folder in the existing `tasks` folder.
 After you restart MultiStom a config should be created.

-Now you can just put your Tasks into the folder.
+Now you can just put your Tasks into the folder.<br>
 ![image](https://github.com/user-attachments/assets/66be7beb-3319-456a-a479-bad64838bc70)